tvandera/ipwatch/README.md

 ## Configuring sending email

 This repo contains an example `ssmtp` config file for sending email.
+See https://wiki.archlinux.org/title/SSMTP for more info.

 If you use **2-Step Verification** with Gmail then you'll need configure your Gmail account to **Sign in with App Passwords** which you can learn more about by visiting https://support.google.com/accounts/answer/185833.